Lavanya-rao05/Lavanya-rao05/README.md

 ## About Me ℹ️
 🔭 I’m currently pursuing a B.E. in Computer Science and Engineering.
 🌱 I’m focused on advancing my skills in software development, machine learning, and web technologies.
-💻 I enjoy working on projects that blend practical applications with technology and solving real-world challenges.
 💬 I’m looking to collaborate on projects related to web development, machine learning, and innovative applications.
 😄 Pronouns: She/Her
 📫 You can reach me at lavanyarao0502@gmail.com